CYBAVO/ios_wallet_sdk_sample/README.md

             }
         }
         ```
-    3. Get PinSecret from NumericPinCodeInputView and pass it to Wallet and Auth API
+    3. Get `PinSecret` by `NumericPinCodeInputView.submit()` and pass it to Wallet and Auth API
         ```swift
          let pinSecret = pinInputView.submit()
          Wallets.shared.createTransaction(fromWalletId: w.walletId, toAddress: toAddress, amount: amount, transactionFee: ""
                             , description: "", pinSecret: pinSecret, extras:  extras) { result in }
         ```
     4. PinSecret will be clear after Wallet and Auth API executed.
-         If you want to use the same PinSecret with multiple API calls,
+         If you want to use the same `PinSecret` with multiple API calls,
-         please call pinSecret.retain() before call API.
+         please call `pinSecret.retain()` before call API.
         ```swift
         pinSecret.retain()// Retain for createWallet() after setupPinCode()
         Auth.shared.setupPinCode(pinSecret: pinSecret) { result in